giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/05-nodejs-import-import-field/README.md

 # Node.js "import" field

-- When you import a package, Node.js finds a package folder in the `node_modules`, it looks at its `package.json` to find the `exports` field that defines the entry points to the package.
+- When you import a package, Node.js finds a package directory in the `node_modules`, it looks at its `package.json` to find the `exports` field that defines the entry points to the package.

 - So exports is used from _without_ the package, to figure out what modules to import inside it.